leisiamedeiros/zssn/README.md

 * run `php artisan db:seed`
 * run `php artisan serve`

-These steps are for the initial setup of the project, if all goes well can begin.
+These steps are for the initial setup of the project, if all goes well you can begin.
 If i forgot something, please read the [laravel](https://laravel.com/docs/5.5/installation)  documentation.

 ### About the project